starsite/FileMaker-Swift/README.md

 - - -

 ## Delete Token (function)
 End a user session.
 Only an error `code` is returned with this function.
 For iOS apps, you might elect to call this in `applicationDidEnterBackground(_:)`.
-There is reportedly a 500-session limit in FMS 18, so this function may be useful for larger deployments.
-If you don't delete session tokens, they will expire 15 minutes after the last API call.
+There is reportedly a 500-session limit in FMS 18, so this may be useful for larger deployments.
+If you don't delete a session token, it will expire 15 minutes after the last API call.
 ```swift
 // returns -> (code)
 func deleteToken(_ token: String, completion: @escaping (String) -> Void) {